runzsh/MLFA/readme.md

-This repository contains the code for the course AI42001: Machine Learning Foundations and Applications ran at IIT Kharagpur in Autumn 2022
+This repository contains the code for the course AI42001: Machine Learning Foundations and Applications at IIT Kharagpur.